 Since most women are smaller and lighter than men they do not require as large a snowshoe.
 Women also have a narrower stride / gait.
 To accommodate this difference Yukon Charlie’s tapers the tails of the women’s models and allows for a smaller boot size to fit comfortably and securely in the binding.

 Women can also use men’s shoes for adequate performance and some models we offer like the Sherpa Series are designed as unisex models.

 What is the purpose of a Heel Lift on snowshoes?

 Yukon Charlie’s offers several models of snowshoes that include a Heel Lift including the Carbon Flex Spin, Elite Spin & RealTree Xtra®.
 The integrated Heel Lift feature keeps your heel centered and quickly alleviates calf strain and fatigue on steeper inclines:

-If you are snowshoing up a steep incline you’ll benefit from the comfort and efficient functionality of the heel lift feature.
-Click the heal lift into place by pulling the rubber molded tab of the heel lift up so the heal lift clicks into place.
+If you are snowshoeing up a steep incline you’ll benefit from the comfort and efficient functionality of this helpful feature.
+To use, simply pull up on the rubber molded tab until it clicks into place.
 Now the heel of your foot will rest on the heel lift as you hike up the incline.

 Are bindings an important feature to consider?

 In short, yes.

 The Ratchet Quik Clik II bindings on our Sherpa Series snowshoes have stood the test of time by being one of the strongest and easiest to use in the industry.
 Our more advanced Fast Fit II Easy Pull Bindings on our Advanced, Pro II, RealTree Xtra®, and Emergency Inflatable snowshoes is well respected for its comfort, efficiency and strength.
 The Race Ultra-Lite uses a lightweight and extremely quick to fasten/unfasten Rapid-Lite Flex binding system.
 Finally, our top of the line SPIN™ by Northwave Dial binding system is featured on our Carbon Flex Spin and Elite Spin Series snowshoes which provide a snug, secure fit with easy dial in tension.
 The rear heel strap makes getting in and out as easy as ever.